delannoyk/ConfigurationKit/README.md

 Ideas:
   * Changes for a specific device (include a method to identify)
   * Add some additional utils (nextRefreshCycle, forceCycle())
-  * Add some configuration: bootstrap file, ...
   * Check if signed URL builder is pertinent
-  * Check how to know if bootstrap file is last one?
+  * Check how to know if bootstrap file is the most recent one?